-When patients need a more discreet method, or cannot tolerate inhalation, the next quickest route to relief is through the mucous membranes of the mouth.
+If you need something more discreet, or prefer not to smoke or vape, the next quickest route is through the mucous membranes of the mouth.
 Tinctures, hard candies, sprays or strips, and gum all fall under this category.
-The longer the medicine is retained in the mouth, the more will be absorbed through the sub-lingual and buccal surfaces (under the tongue and inside the cheek, respectively); like inhalation, the medicine passes directly into the bloodstream.
-Still, some of it will be swallowed, and swallowed medicine must be digested before the effects are felt, so the rule to wait at least an hour and a half still applies.
+The longer you hold it in your mouth, the more will be absorbed through the sublingual and buccal surfaces (under the tongue and inside the cheek, respectively); like inhalation, the medicine passes directly into the bloodstream.
+Still, some of it will be swallowed and processed through the digestive tract before the effects are felt, so the rule to wait at least an hour and a half still applies.

 Edible cannabis offers a huge variety of delicious and innovative options, and a different experience; when THC is processed through the digestive tract, it changes both the duration of the effects, and the effects themselves.
 As it is digested, delta-9-THC is converted to 11-hydroxy-THC, which is more psychoactive and lasts about twice as long.
 The only drawback is that it might take an hour or more before you feel it, so patience is key.
 Start small, give it time, there’s no hurry.
 Re-dosing before the full effects hit can lead to some very unpleasant experiences; too much THC can cause disorientation, anxiety, paranoid thoughts, feelings of impending doom, and a very, very dry mouth.
 You can’t overdose and you won’t do any lasting damage, but it isn’t any fun.